mestrelan/MDA-CSI/README.md

 2- Install Python 3.7 and PyTorch.

+3- Run the Lan_prepro.py file to data pre-processing.

-3- Run the Transformer.py file.
+4- Run the test_primeirotransformer.py file.

 ===============
 ====================